 Beautiful Bohin French Embroidery Needles,

 These beautiful needles come in a multi sized packet of Size 3 to 9.
-(These are my preferred sizes, and the most common sizes needed and used when doing your embroideries).
+(These are my preferred sizes, and the most common sizes needed and used when doing our embroideries).

 They can be used with both Stranded cottons and my favourite Perle 8 embroidery threads too.